 I met Jake on a Saturday at the Shawnessy Chess In The Library program, which I learned about from Roy in a tournament at the Calgary Chess Club.
 Jake had recently moved to Calgary and was excited to see people playing chess when he and his girlfriend were at the library.
 I offered to take him to our club for the next Tuesday tournament.

 We took a car to Jake's first tournament.
 Often though, he and I would ride the C-Train.
 If you're in the southwest of Calgary like I am, you will take the Redline train into downtown, then switch to the Blueline to head northeast.
 There, you can get off at Rundle station and walk past the Peter Lougheed Centre.
 Turn left on 32nd Avenue, continue to 27th Street, turn right, and the Calgary Chess Club will be in the second parking lot to your left, where you'll see the wooden stand-up sign.

 Pat, I was told before a chess related party in Banff, is much better at playing guitar than he is at chess.
 He beats me anyway.

 In the Calgary Chess Club you will meet the players.
 FM Dale Haessel, who they say your best chance at winning against, is trying to get him into time pressure.
-Stefan Sklenka, who will accept a draw in a position he is winning if you tell him that it will certainly convince you return to the club.
+Steve Sklenka, who will accept a draw in a position he is winning if you tell him that it will certainly convince you return to the club.
 Pat, I was told before a chess related party in Banff, is much better at playing guitar than he is at chess.
 He beats me anyway.
 Don, who won't regret missing the opportunity to make a glorious sacrifice.

 Meet us and other players at the Calgary Chess Club to play casual or rated chess!